h0dg/py4e-atbs/README.md

 # py4e-atbs
-Python for Everyone and Automate the Boring Stuff - Practice problems
+Python for Everyone and Automate the Boring Stuff Practice problems and Assignments